mozilla-l10n/localizer-documentation/tools/pontoon/translate.md

 ![Sidebar after suggestion](/assets/images/pontoon/translate/sidebar_suggest.png)

-A notification will appear at the top of the window, indicating that your translation has been saved.
+A notification will appear in the window, indicating that your translation has been saved.

 Note that a suggested translation exists only in the Pontoon database, not in the localized file or translation memories.